IxeYgrek/BeamMP-Web-Interface/README.md

 Drop the contents of the “BeamMP-Web-Interface-main” folder into the root folder of your Web server (normally /var/www/html).
 You can also use a dedicated vhost (https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-18-04-quickstart).

-### 2 - Create the folder needed to store inactive cards
+### 2 - Create the folder needed to store inactive Maps

 In your BeamMP server folder, you'll find a “Resources” folder.
 In this folder, create a new folder called “inactive_map”.
 In the “Resources” folder, you should now have 3 folders: “Client”, “Server” and “inactive_map”.